Game Day Preview: Americans at Utah, 8:10 PM CST

 Next Home Game: Wednesday, January 26th vs. Rapid City, 7:05 pm TICKETS

-Offensive Explosion: The Allen Americans ended their four-game losing streak on Sunday afternoon, beating the Tulsa Oilers 8-0 at the BOK Center in Tulsa.
-The Americans jumped out to a 2-0 lead in the opening period with a pair of power play goals from Spencer Asuchak and Eric Roy.
-The eight goals scored on Sunday afternoon was a season high.
-The previous high was six, scored on two different occasions.
-The most given in a game this season was seven, to the Wichita Thunder on opening night.

-Asuchak gets American Hockey League Opportunity: Americans forward Spencer Asuchak was loaned to the Charlotte Checkers this week.
-Asuchak, now 30 years old, is in his ninth season with the Allen Americans, and is tied with Jack Combs for second overall on the team with 29 points.
-This is the seventh time in his career he has been given a chance with an AHL team.
-The first time with Charlotte.
-He played his first game on Tuesday night and was even with two shots on net.
+Great Start, Bad Ending: The Allen Americans jumped out to an early lead on Friday night but gave up two goals in the final minute of the first period as the Utah Grizzlies went on to beat the Americans 6-4 in West Valley City.
+Chad Costello and Jared Bethune each scored two goals in the loss.
+Allen was unable to take advantage of their seven power play opportunities scoring just one time in seven tries.
+The two clubs combined for 62 penalty minutes, with 34 of those 62 going to Utah.
+With the loss on Friday night, the Americans have dropped four of their last five games.

+Perry backs up Lavigne on Friday: With Antoine Bibeau still in the NHL with Seattle, and Francis Marotte still up in San Diego (AHL), the Americans claimed goaltender Chase Perry off waivers from Florida this week.
+The St Paul, Minnesota native was the backup netminder on Friday night behind Hayden Lavigne.
+Perry is a former draft pick of the Detroit Red Wings, going 136th over in the 2014 NHL Entry Draft.
+He played the majority of last season in the SPHL with the Pensacola Ice Flyers.

-Antoine Bibeau backs up in Seattle: Americans Goalie Antoine Bibeau was the backup netminder on Monday afternoon in the Seattle Kraken's shootout win over the Chicago Blackhawks.
-Bibeau leads the Americans in wins this season with six (6-2-1).
+Bibeau enters NHL Health and Safety Protocol: Americans Goalie Antoine Bibeau, who was the backup netminder on Monday afternoon in the Seattle Kraken's shootout win over the Chicago Blackhawks has entered the NHL's Health and Safety Protocol after a positive test this week.
+Bibeau leads the Americans in wins this season with six.

-Gavin Gould Scores in Jacksonville: Americans forward Gavin Gould opened the scoring on Monday night putting the ECHL All-Stars up 1-0.
-The ECHL squad won the game 14-7.
-It was Gould's first All-Star Game.
-He finished the night a +2 with three shots on net.

-Shorty Meet Shorty: The Allen Americans opponent this weekend the Utah Grizzlies, lead the ECHL with 13 shorthanded goals scored.
-The Allen Americans have given up the most shorthanded goals in the league with 12.
+ECHL All-Star had two helpers in return: Americans forward Gavin Gould, fresh off his ECHL All-Star appearance in Jacksonville on Monday added two helpers in the Americans 6-4 loss to Utah on Friday night.
+He is tied for third on the team in scoring with 29 points.

 COMPARING ALLEN AND UTAH: